-FP&M's Business Services department is led by Director, Angela Strickland.
-Business Services provides financial and administrative support to the FP&M departments as well as to the University community.
+FP&M's Business Services department provides financial and administrative support to the FP&M departments as well as to the University community.
 The department's Service Center is responsible for receiving and processing all building and grounds maintenance requests and can be reached at 313-577-4315 or by submitting an on-line request.
-Business Services manages the Stockroom which carries more than 3,000 items for equipment repair and maintenance, and supplies for building operations.
+Business Services also manages the Stockroom, which carries more than 3,000 items for equipment repair and maintenance, and supplies for building operations.

-Larry Fodor is the Director of Utilities and Energy Management.
-There are several key elements of his unit including the University's strategic energy plan, energy conservation initiatives (ECMs), energy audits, retro-commissioning, green initiatives and reducing our environmental footprint.
-The department is also responsible for establishing and tracking the university's utility budget.
-The university has implemented several energy conservation measures in the last several years ranging from the installation of new efficient mechanical equipment, lighting upgrades, installation of high efficient motors, and installation of direct digital controls for building systems automation.
+There are several key elements of our Utilities and Energy Management department, including the University's strategic energy plan, energy conservation initiatives (ECMs), energy audits, retro-commissioning, green initiatives and reducing our environmental footprint.
+The department is also responsible for establishing and tracking the University's utility budget.
+The University has implemented several energy conservation measures in the last several years ranging from the installation of new efficient mechanical equipment, lighting upgrades, installation of high efficient motors, and installation of direct digital controls for building systems automation.

-FP&M strives to provide the university community with a safe, comfortable, and well maintained facilities.
+FP&M strives to provide the University community with safe, comfortable, and well maintained facilities.
 To keep up with our growing university, FP&M continually constructs and renovates with the latest technologies that provide essential learning environments.
-FP&M will continue to create and maintain facilities for the university community with an emphasis on customer service.
+FP&M will continue to create and maintain facilities for the University community with an emphasis on customer service.
 We certainly look forward to providing you with effective services and, as always, welcome your feedback regarding our performance.